ahaiderdev/mockingbird/README.md

 **Sing the metrics you need to hear**

 A Python-based synthetic metrics generator for testing and comparing observability backends.
-Generate realistic, controllable metric workloads to validate Prometheus, OpenTelemetry, and other monitoring systems under varied cardinality and patterns.
+Generate realistic, controllable metric workloads to validate Prometheus / OpenTelemetry based monitoring backends under varied cardinality and patterns.

 ## ⚠️ Important Disclaimer